mikeparisstuff/stateslang-js/README.md

 ## Back to the fundamentals

 A **State Machine** is a mathematical model of computation.
 Programming is messy enough as it is and having a mathematical model through which we can reason about our applications is a very powerful ability.
-This library encourages you to think about your applications as composable units (or states) with easily understodd upstream and downstream workflows.
+This library encourages you to think about your applications as composable units (or states) with easily understood upstream and downstream workflows.
 It encourages functional programming styles & immutability to remove hard to debug issues resulting from side-effects.

 # Developing